pankajackson/dotctl/README.md

 - `--skip-pre-hooks` – Skip only pre-hooks.
 - `--skip-post-hooks` – Skip only post-hooks.
 - `--ignore-hook-errors` – Don’t abort if hooks fail.
+- `--hooks-timeout` – Timeout in seconds for hooks.
 - `-p, --password` – Password for restricted actions.

 ---